 Towards the end, the group was reduced to Toma Arnăuţoiu, his brother Petre, Maria Plop (a former maid in the Arnăuţoiu house) and Constantin Jubleanu.

-They carved out a shelter on a rocky but wooded hillside (in a place called the Fir Tree Ravine) not far from the hamlet of Poienarei.
+They carved out a shelter on a rocky but wooded hillside (in a place called the Fir Tree Ravine) not far from the hamlet of Poenărei.
 That is where a baby daughter, Ioana, was born to Toma and Maria.

-On the night of 19th of May 1958 the Arnăuţoiu brothers came down from their hide-out to the house of Grigore Poienareanu to collect supplies.
-The Securitate had instructed Poienareanu to offer them a glass of plum brandy laced with a powerful tranquiliser.
-Once they had drank the potion, they were unable to resist when surrounding troops arrested them and marshalled them to the hideout where Maria Plop, the baby and Constantin Jubleanu had stayed behind.
+On the night of the 19th of May 1958, the Arnăuţoiu brothers came down from their hide-out to the house of Grigore Poenăreanu to collect supplies.
+The Securitate had instructed Poenăreanu to offer them a glass of plum brandy laced with a powerful tranquilizer.
+Once they had drunk the potion, they were unable to resist arrest by the surrounding troops.

+They were marshalled to the hide-out where Maria Plop, the two-year-old baby and Constantin Jubleanu had stayed behind.
 Plop and Jubleanu were ordered to surrender.
-Plop, holding the child in her arms, came down a rope ladder.
+Maria Plop, holding the child in her arms, came down a rope ladder.
 Jubleanu fired at the Securitate troops and was shot and killed.